slagyr/solari/README.markdown

 This file contains the list of all people picked as a winner.

+### Run Program

+In the repo directory, type <code>limelight open .</code>

+The program runs full-screen.
+To exit, press the appropriate shortcut keys to close application (e.g., Command + Q for Mac, Alt + F4 for Windows).

 Credits
 -------

 [mab](http://www.freesound.org/usersViewSingle.php?id=127220) for the Solari departure board sound byte (Creative Commons).